 Lethargy, cardiac arrest, shock, and coma can set in without prompt treatment.
 Hypothermia can be fatal.

-- If any symptoms of hypothermia are present, especially confusion or changes in mental status, immediately call 911.
+- If the person has any symptoms of hypothermia are present, especially confusion or problems thinking, call 911 right away.

 - If the person is , check airway, breathing, and circulation.
 If necessary, begin rescue breathing or .
 If the victim is breathing fewer than 6 breaths per minute, begin rescue breathing.